elcorto/docwatch/README.md

 About
 =====

+The main use case of this tool is to be a previewer for markdown snippets that contain some math (GitLab) in situations where you (i) don't want to write more than a few lines of text in the browser instead of your editor and (ii) want to avoid using the preview mode in Git{Hub,Lab}.
+Another use case is light technical reports with text, code and simple math that doesn't require setting up a TeX project.

+Features:

 * convert a source file to PDF using [pandoc] (which uses LaTeX)
 * open in a viewer application
 * watch source for changes and re-build automatically

 Optional config file `$HOME/.config/docwatch.conf`.

 Usage
 =====